fractastical/ar/app/playlist/README.md

 There are three error conditions:

- 1. If a pattern matches two or more different files, an error will be raised: you will then need to make the pattern more specific.
+ 1. If a pattern matches two or more different files, an error will be
+    printed: you will then need to make the pattern more specific.

  2. If a file is matched by two or more different patterns, an error will be
-    raised: you will need to change the patterns to refer to different files.
+    printed: you will need to change the patterns to refer to different files.

- 3. If a pattern does not match any file, an error will be raised.
+ 3. If a pattern does not match any file, an error will be printed.

 Including other playlists
 =========================

-If you wish to combine multiple different playlists into a single one, you can use the `include` S-expression at the top level:
+If you wish to combine multiple different playlists into a single one, you can use the `include` S-expression:

     (include "bar"
              "qux")

-The above will find the playlists "bar" and "qux" and include them into the current playlist.
-If any of the included playlists do not exist, an error will be raised.
+The above will find the playlists that have titles of `"bar"` and `"qux"` and will then include them into the current playlist.
+If any of the included playlists do not exist, an error will be printed.

 It is also possible to *selectively* include only parts of another playlist by using the `w/playlist` form: